Part 5 of 5 of the "What Can Americans Teach Europeans" series

 Snobby Europeans love to say that Americans have “no cuisine, no culture, no history.”
 Let’s refute this belief.
 We’ll begin with food.
 First, Americans brought hamburgers and Coca-Cola to the world.
 The French (and many others) will immediately sniff and say, “That doesn’t count.”
 Really?
 And foie gras does?
 That’s a dish that is prepared by force-feeding a poor duck.
 Now that’s really classy and sophisticated.
 Big Macs start looking like haute cuisine.

-The other insult Europeans like to fling at Americans is that we have “no culture.”
-Really?
-That’s funny, because it seems that no other country does a better job at exporting its culture than America does.
+That’s funny because it seems that no other country does a better job at exporting its culture than America does.
 It’s hard to go anywhere on the planet and meet people who do not know about American music, television, books, movies, sports, and cuisine (which includes the fast food it invented).

-If you need impressive structures to believe that a country has “history,” then visit the archaeological remains in Monks Mound, Taos, and Chaco.
-Or visit Teotihuacan, Tikal, and Machu Picchu in Central and South America.
 Besides, many of Europe’s impressive buildings are only a few hundred years old.
-Boston’s Faneuil Hall, for example, was built before the Louvre became a museum in 1793.
+Boston’s Faneuil Hall, built in 1743, isn't much younger than many of Europe's most treasured buildings.
 The dirty little secret that few Europeans will talk about is that many of their “old” buildings were recently reconstructed from scratch.
 For example, Warsaw and Dresden look like old cities, but all their buildings are younger than Disneyland.

 It’s incredibly Euro-centric (and ignorant) to argue that American history started with the arrival of the Europeans.
 Yet that’s exactly what many Europeans implicitly do when they say “America has no history.”
 That’s like Turks saying that European history started when the Ottomans invaded the Balkans 500 years ago.
 The Slavs would be furious to hear that.
 The Turks displaced, killed, and mixed with Slavs just like Europeans killed, displaced, and mixed with Native Americans.